Charles University: Split into Czech and German universities

+World War II marks the end of the coexistence of the two universities in Prague.
 In 1945 the insignia of the university (the rector's chain, the scepters of the individual faculties, the university seal and also the founding documents and other historical documents) were stolen by the Nazis.
 None of these historical objects have been found to this day.

 Present-day university (since 1945)

 Although the university began to recover rapidly after 1945, it did not enjoy academic freedom for long.
-After the communist coup in 1948, the new regime started to arrange purges and repress all forms of disagreement with the official ideology, and continued to do so for the next four decades, with the second wave of purges during the "normalization" period in the beginning of the 1970s.
+After the communist coup in 1948, the new regime started to arrange purges and repress all forms of disagreement with the official ideology, and continued to do so for the next four decades, with the second wave of purges during the normalization period in the beginning of the 1970s.

 Only in the late 1980s did the situation start to improve; students organized various activities and several peaceful demonstrations in the wake of the Revolutions of 1989 abroad.
-This initiated the "Velvet Revolution" in 1989, in which both students and faculty of the university played a large role.
+This initiated the Velvet Revolution in 1989, in which both students and faculty of the university played a large role.
 Václav Havel, a writer, dramatist and philosopher, was recruited from the independent academic community and appointed president of the republic in December 1989.